 The City of Hickory Community Development Division is committed to the betterment of its citizens and the community through strong economic development, housing rehabilitation, homelessness services programs, affordable housing, and Community Development Block Grants (CDBG) for improvement projects in lower income neighborhoods.
+The Community Development Division can be reached at (828) 323-7414.

 Recognizing the need for affordable housing in the community, the City of Hickory launched the Hickory Affordable Housing Initiative in 2020.
 This initiative utilizes available HOME funding to construct affordable houses on vacant City-owned property.